pgfox/sample-karaf-commands/README.md

 Some karaf commands that may be helpful

 **NOTE: the commands have had limited/adhoc testing - NOT recommended for use in production.**
+This has not been tested on Fuse 6.2.0

 Installing
 ==========